Gulf of Mexico: Spanish exploration

 In 1523, a treasure ship was wrecked en route at Padre Island, Texas.
 When word of the disaster reached Mexico City, the viceroy requested a rescue fleet and sent Ángel de Villafañe from Mexico City, marching overland to find the treasure-laden vessels.
 Villafañe traveled to Pánuco and hired a ship to transport him to the site, which that community had already visited.
 He arrived in time to greet García de Escalante Alvarado (a nephew of Pedro de Alvarado), commander of the salvage operation, when Alvarado arrived by sea on July 22, 1554.
 The team labored until September 12 to salvage the Padre Island treasure.
 This loss, combined with other ship disasters around the Gulf of Mexico, led to a plan for establishing a settlement on the northern Gulf Coast to protect shipping and rescue castaways more quickly.
 As a result, the expedition of Tristán de Luna y Arellano was sent and landed at Pensacola Bay on August 15, 1559.

 On December 11, 1526, Charles V of the Holy Roman Empire granted Pánfilo de Narváez a license to establish colonial settlements along the present-day Gulf Coast of the United States, known as the Narváez expedition.
 The contract gave him one year to gather an army, leave Spain, be large enough to found at least two towns of 100 people each, and garrison two more fortresses anywhere along the coast.
 On April 7, 1528, they spotted land north of what is now Tampa Bay.
 They turned south and traveled for two days, looking for a great harbor the master pilot Miruelo knew of.
 Sometime during these two days, one of the five remaining ships was lost on the rugged coast, but nothing else is known.

-In 1697, French sailor Pierre Le Moyne d'Iberville was chosen by the Minister of Marine to lead an expedition to rediscover the mouth of the Mississippi River and to settle Louisiana, which French explorer Robert Cavelier de La Salle had named.
+In 1697, French sailor Pierre Le Moyne d'Iberville was chosen by the Minister of Marine to lead an expedition to rediscover the mouth of the Mississippi River and to settle Louisiana, which French explorer René-Robert Cavelier, Sieur de La Salle had named.
 The English coveted this region, however in 1682 it was named to honor King Louis XIV of France.
 D'Iberville's fleet sailed from Brest on October 24, 1698, reaching Santa Rosa Island near Pensacola; he sailed from there to Mobile Bay and explored Massacre Island.
 He anchored between Cat Island and Ship Island.
 On February 13, 1699, he went ashore at what is now Biloxi, with his teenage brother Jean-Baptiste Le Moyne de Bienville, and completed Fort Maurepas on the northeast side of the Bay of Biloxi on May 1.
 Three days later, d'Iberville sailed for France leaving his brother Jean-Baptiste as second in command.